Toocanzs/anki-voicevox/README.md

 # Setup
 IMPORTANT: This addon requires that the VOICEVOX engine service is running in order to generate audio.
-To setup VOICEVOX for this addon, follow these steps:
+To setup VOICEVOX for this addon, follow these steps (Video guide here https://youtu.be/-V3pnCuEIxw):
 1. You can download VOICEVOX from here: https://voicevox.hiroshiba.jp/
     * I prefer the zip package, but you can use the installer if you like
     * Note that it's about 1gb in size.
 This is a machine learning model so it's quite large